jonjongames1997/Adam69Callouts/README.md

 - Add more locations to certain callouts for more variety
 - and so much more (Undisclosed)

-# Incompatibility

-Adam69Callouts is INCOMPATIBLE with Callout Launcher.
-Using this pack with Callout Launcher will crash your LSPDFR.

 # Credits for making this pack

 LSPDFR API by G17 Media